ibm-cloud-docs/dns/transfer-domains.md

 1. Select the domain type from the **Domain Type** list.
 1. Select the amount of time for which the domain will remain active from the **Registration Time** list.

     The price for each time period is displayed next to the amount of time and is charged to the account when the new domain is transferred.
-  {:note}
+    {: note}

 1. Click the **Continue** button to transfer the domain.